UK investigates new COVID variant, 6 African countries on travel ban red list | Health

 “The EU Commission will propose, in close coordination with member states, to activate the emergency brake to stop air travel from the southern African region due to the variant of concern B.1.1.529,” Ursula von der Leyen, European Commission President, tweeted on Friday.

 The first genomes of the new variant were uploaded to the GISAID, a global science database, on November 22.
-Genomes have now been uploaded from South Africa, Botswana and Hong Kong – with a total of 59 cases reported – but the extent of spread is not yet determined.
+Genomes have now been uploaded from South Africa, Botswana, Hong Kong and Belgium but the extent of spread is not yet determined.

-Meanwhile, Israel reported its first case of the new COVID-19 variant in a vaccinated traveller who returned from Malawi, the Associated Press reported.

-The traveller and two other suspected cases have been placed in isolation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)